 The idea that the Sun is the center of the solar system, not earth put the first nail in the coffin of the Geocentric model of the universe.
 Well, that’s why I said the Copernican model is the slayer of the Earth-Centered Universe.

 Special Note: In this article, I could have explained how Copernicus visualized the concept of the heliocentric model.
 Or, the people who helped him.
 Or, what kinds of problems he had to face because of his unusual model of the universe.

 But, certainly, I didn’t.
 Simply because I do not want to go into the historical time.
-In fact, I thought, maybe I could make it more compelling regarding the physical point of view, rather than indulging myself into being a history teacher.
+I thought, maybe I could make it more compelling regarding the physical point of view, rather than indulging myself in being a history teacher.